Khang-TB/wwi-business-process-analysis/README.md

 End‑to‑end analytics project on Microsoft’s **Wide World Importers** sample database.
-It reverse‑engineers WWI’s purchasing, sales, and warehouse workflows, surfaces key revenue & cost drivers, and wraps the insights in Power BI dashboards and a formal business report.
+It reverse‑engineers WWI’s purchasing, sales, and warehouse workflows, surfaces key revenue & cost drivers, and wraps the insights in a formal business report.

 ---